 Take, for instance, severe burns.
 Typically, burn victims are treated by dangerous opioids and nonsteroidal anti-inflammatories.
 However, because of its anti-inflammatory benefits, U.S. Army Institute of Surgical Research suggests that, curcumin should be used to treat burns instead of these conventional medications.

 The trend should becoming clear at this point.
-Therapeutic use of turmeric and other curcumin-rich plants are displacing conventional medical treatments.
+Therapeutic use of turmeric and other curcumin-rich plants are displacing conventional medical treatments and proving it’s a legitimate natural painkiller.

 Lastly, we’ll take a look at how turmeric benefits the many conditions normally treated by corticosteroids such as: